Methodology

 Design weights

-Design weights were first calculated to correct for unequal selection probabilities arising from the fact that establishments in the North East were oversampled to allow robust figures for the region to be calculated.
+Design weights were first calculated to correct for unequal selection probabilities arising from the fact that establishments in the North East were oversampled (with all available records invited to take part) to allow robust figures for the region to be calculated.

 Calibration weighting

-Calibration weighting was used to remove the (measurable) bias introduced through non-response to the main Survey of Childcare and Early Years Providers (SCEYP) and align the profile of the achieved sample to the profile of the eligible population defined by: region, register type, ownership type, and deprivation band based on Income Deprivation Affecting Children Index (IDACI).
+Calibration weighting was used to remove the (measurable) bias introduced through non-response to the main SCEYP and align the profile of the achieved sample to the profile of the eligible population defined by region, register type, ownership type, and deprivation band based on Income Deprivation Affecting Children Index (IDACI).

 Questionnaire variant weights